 Smart Lab Policy Smart Board Quick Tips

-In addition to the forty patron computers on the main floor of the Library, the SmartLab has thirty additional workstations.
+In addition to the forty patron computers on the main floor of the Library, the SmartLab has thirty additional workstations and a Smart Board.
 Faculty may request occasional use of the classroom but it is not intended for semester-long classes except during the days/hours on file with the Registrar’s office.

 Priority of use is as follows: